Mandelliant/mandelliant.github.io/_posts/2020-07-27-building-websites-with-jekyll-and-github-pages.md

 From there, the GitHub guide offers instructions on [adding new posts and pages](new-content) or [customizing your theme](custom-theme).

-<h2 id="modify">Modify the design</h2>
+<h2 id="modify">3.
+Modify the design</h2>

 If you're like me and unfamiliar with Ruby, different elements called gems control a lot of the configurations and settings; Jekyll layout themes, like the default theme Minima, are gems.

 This means much of the HTML laying out your pages is hidden away in the directory where you initially installed Ruby.
-The path should be something like `Ruby26x-64 > lib > ruby > gems > 2.6.0 > gems > minima-2.5.1`, and from there you can access the `_layouts` and `_includes`.
+Unless you selected a different location, the path should be something like `C:/Ruby26x-64 > lib > ruby > gems > 2.6.0 > gems > minima-2.5.1` for Windows (which should translate to `/Users/username/.rubies/ruby-2.6.2/bin/ruby` on Mac).
+From there you can access the `_layouts` and `_includes` folders and files.

-If you only change the local version of the file, the changes won't be pushed to GitHub, so the live version of your website will look different than when you [test it locally](testing).
-To override any of these files, all you have to do is create a new version in a `_layouts` or `_includes` folder in your website's primary directory (similar to the instructions in the guide on [customizing your theme](custom-theme) - you can also look at my website's [repository](repo) as an example).
+You can modify these files to change the layout of your pages from your theme's default or add elements like the callout box above the main content on my homepage that shows my most recent blog post.
+But if you only change the local version of the file on your computer, the changes won't override the default settings GitHub uses to render your site, so the live version of your website will look different than when you [test it locally](testing).

+To override any of these files, all you have to do is create a new version in a `_layouts` or `_includes` folder in your website's root directory (similar to the instructions in the guide on [customizing your theme](custom-theme)- you can also look at my website's [repository](repo) as an example).

-I added a callout box above the main content on my homepage so I could feature my most recent blog post above the list of my writing samples.
+#### Modifying the homepage

-The homepage layout is controlled by the `index.markdown` file Jekyll placed in the root directory.
+The homepage layout is controlled by the `index.markdown` file Jekyll placed in your root directory.
 If you open that file, you'll notice the layout is `home`.

 ![homepage](/assets/img/blog/2020/building-personal-website-jekyll/homepage-markdown.png)

-So I added a `_layouts` folder to my root directory, then create a `home.html` file inside.
+Add a `_layouts` folder to your root directory, then create a `home.html` file inside.

 ![layouts](/assets/img/blog/2020/building-personal-website-jekyll/layouts.png)

-In the `home.html` file, I added the floating box:
+Copy the contents of the `home.html` file in your local Ruby folder into the new file in your website (or start completely from scratch if you prefer).
+Now in the file in your website, you can make any changes you want.
+Add the floating box:

 ![floating-box](/assets/img/blog/2020/building-personal-website-jekyll/floating-box.png)

-*The endif tags in this code snippet were causing a Jekyll Liquid syntax error.
+*The endif tags in this code snippet were causing a Jekyll Liquid syntax error preventing the post from building locally, so you get a screenshot instead.
 You can find the code [here](floating-box-code).*

-It required some CSS, so I created an `Assets` folder in the root directory and a `main.scss` file to supercede the default CSS that comes with the Minima theme.
+Orienting the box on the page and styling the shadow requires some CSS.
+Create an `Assets` folder in the root directory and add a `main.scss` file inside to supersede the default CSS that comes with the Minima theme.

 ```css
 @import "minima";